AMP vs. PWA: Which is Better for SEO in 2025?

 • For PWAs, ensure the app manifest is correctly configured.
 The app manifest provides information about your application.

-By addressing these technical SEO considerations, you can improve your site's visibility.
+By addressing these technical seo considerations, you can improve your site's visibility.
 You will also enhance its chances of ranking higher in search results.
 Next, we'll explore the user experience aspects of AMP and PWA.

 User Experience (UX) and Engagement